 A wonderful, festive and simple holiday treat.
-These no-bake Gingerbread Truffles are perfect for any holiday gathering or to gift to friends and family.
+These no-bake Gingerbread Truffles are the perfect recipe for any holiday gathering or to gift to friends and family.

 Would it even be Christmas without some gingerbread?!
 Technically, sure it would, but you know in your soul you would be missing out on one of the season’s best flavors.
 Instead of making the same ole gingerbread cookie I decided to mix it up and combine gingerbread and the delicious truffle.
 Enter these Gingerbread Truffles!
 The perfect combination of ginger, chocolate and topped with a spiced sugar.
 Bonus is that there is no baking required and these are ready to eat and share in about 15 minutes!

 What Do You Need To Make Gingerbread Truffles?

 Personally, I love these gingerbread truffles because they are super simple and do not require a lot of ingredients or kitchen tools.
 The one kitchen tool you really will need is a food processor or blender.
 It doesn’t have to be anything fancy, but to get the cookies ground really fine you will need one or the other.
 I guess you could put them in a zip lock bag and beat them with a rolling pin or something until they are super fine.
 Godspeed if you take that route.

 The ingredients you will need to make this gingerbread truffle recipe are:

 - Gingersnap and Golden Oreo Cookies